The best Word to PDF converters make it simple and easy to save and manage Word files as PDF files.

-The PDF file format has certain advantages over Word’s DOC format, especially when you need to share documents with other people.
-PDFs have been an open standard since 2008, and all modern operating systems and web browsers can display PDFs perfectly.
+The PDF file format has certain advantages over Word’s .doc format, especially when you need to share documents with other people for desktop and laptop devices.
+PDFs have been an open standard since 2008, and all modern operating systems and web browsers are perfectly capable of displaying PDFs.

-In this article, we put the best Word to PDF converter software to the test.
+In this article, we feature the best Word to PDF converter software currently available.

 If you want PDF software that can do more than just convert from Word to PDF, consider Soda PDF.
 This software rivals Adobe Acrobat Pro in its features, allowing you to convert between an extensive list of file formats and edit your created PDFs.
 A Soda PDF license gets you access to both the powerful online editor and offline desktop app.

 You can create a PDF from any Word document, and merge multiple Word documents into a single PDF.
 You can even batch convert Word documents into individual PDFs.